yiisoft/active-record/docs/using-di.md

 # Using Dependency Injection With Active Record

-Using [dependency injection](https://github.com/yiisoft/di) in the Active Record model allows to inject dependencies into the model and use them in the model methods.
+Using [dependency injection](https://github.com/yiisoft/di) in the Active Record model allows injecting dependencies into the model and use them in the model methods.

 To create an Active Record model with dependency injection, you need to use